Easy Wood Bench DIY

 - Metal Bench Legs – I used 11″ wide x 18″ high Metal Bench Legs in Powder Coated Black

 - Wood Slab – I used a piece of salvaged white oak.
-You could check your local lumber yard and there some nice finished ones online like this Maple Bench Top
+You could check your local lumber yard and there some nice finished ones online like this Maple Bench Top or this Butcher Block

 - Wax or Stain to protect wood slab